turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 end
 ```

 This looks so much better.
-We're just instantiating a service and asking the service, hey get me the ships.
+We're just instantiating a service and asking the service, hey get me the films.
 We can take it one step further.

 ```
 class FilmSearch